 NSW Open Championship

-Twin Creeks is currently hosting the NSW Open Championship!
+Twin Creeks is the Home of the NSW Open!

 The New South Wales Open Golf Championship has a rich history that dates back to 1931, pre-dating the iconic Sydney Harbour Bridge.